 - Not for fixed-scope delivery without internal engineering oversight

-- Not for buyers needing 50+ engineers on a single program (see LeewayHertz)
+- Not for buyers needing senior engineering capacity on a single program (see LeewayHertz)

 - Not for buyers who require the Official LangChain Partner badge (see Focused.io)